cnellington/bioscience-python-tutorials/tutorial1/README.md

 Here we'll be making a command-line interface, or CLI, to run an align two protein sequences and score the alignment's trustworthiness.

-Following the YouTube tutorial is recommended, but if you prefer you can reference the solution code as you write your own tool.
+Following the YouTube tutorial will give you a better understanding of the code, but if you prefer you can simply reference the solution code as you write your own tool.

 YouTube link